kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 Welcome Pack
 ---

-The guide you make for your participants!
-This is really helpful to let your attendees know what to expect beforehand and conveniently centralising information for your attendees.
+The information pack you have for your participants!
+This will be really helpful to let your attendees know what to expect beforehand and conveniently centralising information for your attendees.
 Information you may like to put in the Welcome Pack include:
 	- Venue-related: Floor plans, fire exits, building access and how to get to the venue
 	- Overall Schedule
 	- Workshop Specific Schedule